-A: Measure the length of each wall and add them together; multiply this times the height of the room.
-Measure the door and window openings and subtract them rom the total.
-If the ceiling is being painting then measure the length times width and add to the total square footage.
+A: Measure the length of each wall and add them together; multiply this times the room's height.
+Measure the door and window openings and subtract them from the total.
+If the ceiling is being painted, measure the length times width and add to the total square footage.
 You will get roughly 350 sq/ft out of a gallon.

 Things to consider:

 Will the color cover in 1 coat?
 If it does not cover, don't forget to account for this when buying paint.
-Additionally, the second coat tends to use up slightly less paint then the first coat.
+Additionally, the second coat uses slightly less paint than the first coat.

 What is the surface of the wall like?
-Walls that have previously been painted with a glossy finish like eggshell or semi-gloss will suck up a lot less paint then walls with no sheen.
-Dry walls that have no gloss will suck up more paint.
-Rough surfaces like cinder block or foundation tend to suck up more paint.
+Walls that have previously been painted with a glossy finish like eggshell or semi-gloss will suck up a lot less paint than walls with no sheen.
+Drywalls that have no gloss will suck up more paint.
+Rough surfaces like cinder blocks or foundations tend to suck up more paint.

-Rule of thumb for an average bedroom: If you are doing 1 coat of paint on walls, a gallon should do it.
-If you are doing 2 coats on walls for an average bedroom, you most likely will need 2 gallons.
+Rule of thumb for an average bedroom: A gallon should do it if you are doing one coat of paint on walls.
+If you are doing two coats on walls for an average bedroom, you most likely will need two gallons.

 Q: How do I prep a room before painting?

-A: Properly prepping a room before painting will make or brake the job.
-The idea is to get the walls as smooth as you can and to eliminate cracks and openings before applying the finish paint.
+A: Properly prepping a room before painting makes or breaks the job.
+The idea is to get the walls as smooth as possible and eliminate cracks and openings before applying the finish paint.

 Start with the things that will take the longest to dry.